Tips for Getting a Good Night's Sleep

 We know that sneaky evening snacks can be all too tempting sometimes!
 However, eating too close to bedtime, particularly spicy or fatty foods, can reduce sleep quality.

-Take regular exercise
+Get regular exercise

-Providing you don't exercise too close to bedtime (which may wake you up rather than make you feel sleepy!) exercise is a great way to help you to drift off more easily.
+So long as you don't exercise too close to bedtime (which may wake you up rather than make you feel sleepy!) exercise is a great way to help you to drift off more easily.

-Some people may drink too many caffeinated drinks to help us stay alert.
-This may serve only to make sleeping the following night even more of a struggle!
+Some people may drink too many caffeinated drinks to help stay alert, or take a little nap after work.
+However, these serve only to make sleeping the following night even more of a struggle.

-Here are a few suggestions that you could try:
+Here are a few suggestions that you could try.

 - Spend time with a good friend